TomTomTommi/HiNet/README.md

   <img src=https://github.com/TomTomTommi/HiNet/blob/main/logging/stage3.png width=60% />
   <br/>
   <br/>
   We can see that the network has initially converged.
-Then, you can change the super-parameters lamda according to the PSNR to balance the quality of stego image and recovered image.
+Then, you can change the super-parameters lamda according to the PSNR to balance the quality between stego image and recovered image.
 Note that the PSNR in the tensorboard is RGB-PSNR and in our paper is Y-PSNR.

 ## Others